 Do you think it would impact your followers?

-Add to that advertisement and promotional Tweets that get prioritized in a user’s feed and it’s easy to see why many Tweets crawl silently to their death.
+Add to that advertisement and promotional posts that get prioritized in a user’s feed and it’s easy to see why many posts quietly disappear into the feed.

-A very small percentage of people spend the time considering any Tweet.
-But even fewer consider expression-based Tweets.
+A very small percentage of people spend the time considering any post.
+But even fewer consider expression-based posts.

 There’s simply no request for a response.

-Hundreds of thousands of people view tweets that don’t receive any engagement.
+Hundreds of thousands of people view posts that don’t receive any engagement.

-Here’s what a strong engagement Tweet looks like:
+Here’s what a strong engagement-focused post looks like:

 “Ladies, help!
 I’m a new dad.
 What was something your dad did really well or something he didn’t do well?
-Please Like and RT for more feedback. #dadlife #parenting #protips #momlife
+I’d love to hear your thoughts.
+Please share your experiences in the comments. #dadlife #parenting #protips #momlife

-Of the two Tweets…which do you think will get more love?
+Of the two posts…which do you think will get more love?
 It’s pretty obvious, isn’t it?

-The second Tweet is almost identical to a Tweet I shared months ago that received more than 600 comments, thousands of likes and re-tweets, and hundreds of thousands of impressions.
+The second post is almost identical to a post I shared that received more than 600 comments, thousands of likes and shares, and hundreds of thousands of impressions.

 It’s really not magical or impossible.